 As mentioned earlier, the main reason people ever see Te Anau is to see Milford Sound.
 Instead of rushing your Milford Sound trip as a day tour from Queenstown (10 hr day), stay at least a night or two at Te Anau to not only enjoy this town but also truly enjoy your Milford Sound visit.
 This will give you time to make plenty of stops en route Milford Sound which is an experience in itself.

 Te Anau is at a distance of 171 km from Queenstown.
 The easiest way to reach here is by a 2.5-hour drive in a self-drive car/campervan or rental.
-Alternately, you can opt to board an intercity bus from Queenstown or fly into the small airport at Te Anau.
+Alternately, you can opt to board an intercity bus from Queenstown or fly to the small airport at Te Anau.

 Recommended by Trish from Try Wandering More